udo-munk/z80pack/doc/README-asm.txt

 the output file with 0xff's.
 Useful to make CP/M BIOS's, where unallocated data doesn't need to be a part of the system image, fit on the system tracks.
-This option is a no-op for Intel hex output.
+This option is a no-op for Intel HEX output.

 Option 8:
 Change default instruction set to 8080.